 One interesting problem we came across in our journey to restyle our kitchen and bathroom was that our cabinets were made in the 80’s and new hardware doesn’t actually fit our old cabinets.
 Therefore, when we tried to replace drawer and cabinet handles with new hardware, the new hardware didn’t line up with the old holes.

 So we decided to simply prep and spray paint the hardware around our home which was way cheaper and actually came out looking nice.
 We are fans of the brushed bronze look and it’s now on all our fans and lighting fixtures so we are updating hardware around our house to match with paints like this Krylon K09191000 COVERMAXX Spray Paint, Brushed Metallic Oil Rubbed Bronze.

 Well, there you have it.
-Four ways that you can update your house without having to do a major re-model.
+Four ways that you can do a home renovation without having to do a major re-model.
 It really makes a huge difference and you can expect to pay under $100 each if you are be thrifty about it.
 I believe that many of these suggestions are super easy home improvements that add value to your own enjoyment of your home as well as when/if you decide to sell.

 Feel free to leave comments, ideas or questions!